 Nelson's early settlement

-Nelson's early history is a fascinating story, one filled with many tales of hardship endured by the early European settlers, who left their homes in England in search of a better life, but with little guarantee of securing a better life for their families.
+Nelson's early history is a fascinating one, filled with many tales of hardship endured by the early European settlers, who left their homes in England in search of a better life, but with little guarantee of securing one for their families.
 This story commences with the first ships that left the English port of Gravesend in May 1841.1

 During the early 19th Century, life in England was undergoing dramatic changes.
-To get away from the hardships of working the land many people turned to the city centres for work.
-This allowed factories to grow and expand, causing the towns or cities to grow as well (towns like Leeds, Manchester and Nottingham).
+To get away from the hardships of working the land many people turned to the cities and factories for work.
+Industrial centres, like Leeds, Manchester and Nottingham, continued to expand.
 A consequence of the rapid growth in city populations was a decline in the quality of local resources, such as clean drinking water, sewerage removal and water drainage.

 While there was work in the cities with the industrial revolution, life as an industrial worker was hard.
-The mills were dingy ill-lit places and wages were awfully low, with the pay being around 10 -12 shillings for a week of 12 to 13 hours for an adult male.
+The mills were dingy ill-lit places and wages were low, with the pay being around 10-12 shillings for a week of 12 to 13 hour days for an adult male.
 These conditions are somewhat equal to the sweat labour shops in the East that we see to day.2

 In 1825, the New Zealand Company had been set up in London to bring out English people to settle the new colony on the other side of the world.
-The main players in the New Zealand Company were Edward Gibbon Wakefield, Edward Jerningham Wakefield (Edward Gibbon Wakefield's son), Colonel William Wakefield and Captain Arthur Wakefield; these were the leading men in colonising New Zealand in the 1800s.
+The main players in the New Zealand Company were Edward Gibbon Wakefield, Edward Jerningham Wakefield (Edward Gibbon Wakefield's son), Colonel William Wakefield and Captain Arthur Wakefield; these were the leading men in colonising New Zealand in the 1800s, following the signing of the Treaty of Waitangi in 1840, which established British authority in European eyes, and gave British immigrants legal rights as citizens.

 In October 1841, Captain Wakefield had successful discussions with the leading chief at Kapiti, regarding land available for settlement.4 The ships set out looking for a place suitable for settlement in the top of the South.
 Boats were sent out every day.
 The surveyors of the ship had decided upon what is now known as Kaiteriteri, but Wakefield wanted to look further.
 He sent out men to look in the far South-East corner of the bay and it was there that the site was discovered.
 The natural harbour which is now Nelson, made it the preferred place for the new settlement.
 The Arrow entered Nelson on 1 November 1841.5